laurentpayot/floweret/README.md

 > etc

 :warning: Rest type can only be the last type of the signature arguments types, [as it should be in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters#Description).
-CoffeeScript doesn't have this limitation, but this neat CoffeeScript feature is not implemented in floweret.
+:coffee: CoffeeScript doesn't have this limitation, but this neat CoffeeScript feature is not implemented in floweret.

 ```js
 import etc from 'floweret/etc'